eliudio/crawl4ai-project/README.md

 ## name and slogan

-plebbys.com, plebys.com or pleppys.com  - For the plebs, by the plebs, for free, always The wiki for races
+plebys.com - For the plebs, by the plebs, for free, always The wiki for race events

+or plebbys.com or pleppys.com or plebies.com

 ## OpenStreetMap
 AI: Try using OpenStreetMap data + community layer as source of event data